-- c.
-The bolded names/numbers are the unheard voicemails. - d.
-To forward a voicemail to an extension, right click on the voicemail, select Edit Voicemail Subject from the popup menu and it will make the Forward option viewable. - e.
-Click on Forward. - f.
-Search for the person you need and press send.
+- a.
+The bolded names/numbers are the unheard voicemails. - b.
+To forward a voicemail to an extension, right click on the voicemail, select Edit Voicemail Subject from the popup menu and it will make the Forward option viewable. - c.
+Click on Forward - d.
+Search for the person you need, and press send.

-g.
+e.
 After you have sent the voicemail to the correct person, you can click on delete.